ThomasDaheim/GPXEditor/README.md

 The following features are still on my todo-list - but I don't promise any timeline :-)

 * add TestFX UI test cases
-* add task handling for long running activities
+* add more task handling for long running activities
-* ... any other features from GPS-Track-Analyse.NET that are useful for menu
+* ... any other features from GPS-Track-Analyse.NET that are useful for me